The Christchurch food scene might surprise and delight you!

 Your dollop of porridge is heaped in a compostable bowl with your choice of toppings.
 I chose stewed rhubarb and apple with coconut crumble then added my own extras.
 Choices are dried fruits and chocolate, honey and various types and milk and cream.
 Whiskey soaked raisin porridge is also a popular choice 😉

 Happily too, the team serve porridge on Wednesday at Rollicking Gelato Worcester Blvd and Thursday at Lux Espresso Gloucester St.

 4 For a surprisingly unique brunch menu go to The Monday Room on the corner of Moorhouse and Madras.
 I loved their imaginative ham hock croquettes served on a pea and avocado mash with a couple of poached eggs.
 The crispy cauliflower fritters with dukkah and eggs was also fab.

 But they are even more renown for their cocktails and desserts, so either go back at the end of the day, or plan a date night.

 5 Hello Sunday in Elgin St, Sydenham is so popular with their all-day brunch concept that on the weekends the line out the door can be an hour.
 I had the fresh crab Japanese crepe which was amazing.
 The building itself has had a very incarnations from post office to Sunday School, but don’t be fooled, that’s not how it got its name!

-6 Gentle Giant has only been open six months and is the baby of Korean chef May Shin, her second cafe in town.
+6 Gentle Giant had only been open six months when I popped in and is the baby of Korean chef May Shin, her second cafe in town.
 Her dishes have cool twists too and I have it on good authority her green tea made with rice is the best in town.
 I had eggs bene with crispy salmon and a pesto potato cake and we also tasted her salmon and cream cheese on a soft and chewy pretzel roll.
 Amaze!